phelpsbp/Projects/Mint Classics Inventory Analysis/README.md

 1. Trucks and Buses, Ships, and Trains were the three least ordered product lines.
 2. Trains made up only 2.67% of all orders made.
 Coupled with a low order frequency of 0.62%, this alludes to an overstock due to low consumer demands.
 3. Southern Warehouses had low overall inventory with the inventory consisting of very slow selling product-lines.
-4. The Eastern Warehouse had the highest stock levels which consisted of classic model cars that are high in demand.
+4. The Eastern Warehouse had the highest stock levels consisting of classic model cars that are high in demand.

 ## Recommendations
+1. **Product Line Adjustment:**
+* Consider reducing the inventory of product lines with low demand, such as Trucks and Buses, Ships, and Trains.
+This could involve offering promotions, bundling, or marketing strategies to boost sales.
+* Allocate more resources and space to product lines with higher demand, like Classic Cars, which are top-sellers.

+2. **Warehouse Optimization**:
+* Evaluate the performance of Southern Warehouses and consider redistributing slow-moving products to other locations to ensure efficient space utilization.
+* Explore the possibility of consolidating or closing Southern Warehouses if their low inventory is consistently due to slow-selling products.

+3. **Customer Loyalty Programs**
+* Tailor promotions or incentives that encourage repeat business.
+* Consider exclusive offers for high-value customers to maintain their patronage.